There are plenty of reasons to install your own:

 Materials: Pipe insulation (optional)

-With the hybrid water heater in place, connect the supply lines to the cold water inlet and hot water outlet.
+With the heat pump water heater in place, connect the supply lines to the cold water inlet and hot water outlet.

 Insulate the hot water supply line with a polyethylene or neoprene foam pipe sleeve.
 This reduces heat loss and can raise water temperature 2–4 °F hotter than uninsulated pipes can deliver.
 You also won't have to wait as long for hot water when you turn on a faucet or showerhead, which helps conserve water and maximize energy savings.